Beginner Pottery: Plot

 Jeff (Joel McHale) suggests his selection for the "ultimate blow-off class" to the study group: Beginner Pottery.
 Meanwhile, Pierce (Chevy Chase) enters the study group room in a sailing outfit.
-He then manages to convince Troy (Donald Glover), Shirley (Yvette Nicole Brown) and Britta (Gillian Jacobs) to sign up for a one-week sailing class with him that takes place on an actual sailboat in the Greendale parking lot.
+He then manages to convince Troy (Donald Glover), Shirley (Yvette Nicole Brown), and Britta (Gillian Jacobs) to sign up for a one-week sailing class with him that takes place on an actual sailboat in the Greendale parking lot.

 Jeff, Abed (Danny Pudi), and Annie (Alison Brie) on the other hand sign up for pottery class, where their professor (Tony Hale) tells the class that he does not tolerate "ghosting"—any reenactment of the pottery scene with Demi Moore and Patrick Swayze from the movie Ghost.
-One of the students, Rich (Greg Cromer), sculpts a vase that impresses everyone in class except for Jeff, who becomes instantly jealous of Rich.
+One of the students, Rich (Greg Cromer), sculpts a vase that impresses everyone in class except for Jeff, who becomes instantly jealous of him.
 At the end of the day, Jeff returns to the pottery classroom to try and make a creation that rivals that of Rich, but his efforts are ultimately in vain.

 Meanwhile, the others on the boat are greeted by Admiral Slaughter (Lee Majors).
-After discussing the rules, Admiral Slaughter appoints Shirley as the boat's Captain, much to Pierce's dismay.
+After discussing the rules, Admiral Slaughter appoints Shirley as Captain, much to Pierce's dismay.

 The next day, Jeff enters pottery class with his finger wrapped up, and Rich offers to take a look at Jeff's finger, revealing that he is a doctor who takes pottery class to unwind.
 However, Jeff believes that he is a con-man who signs up for novice classes to attract girls.
-Determined to prove his point, Jeff approaches Rich in the parking lot after pottery class, and he notices his license plate is from New Mexico, where Santa Fe is located.
+Determined to prove his point, Jeff approaches Rich in the parking lot after pottery class and notices his license plate is from New Mexico, where Santa Fe is located.
 After spending the night reading about Santa Fe, Jeff is convinced that anyone from there would be skilled at pottery; Jeff thinks he has found the information he needs to expose Rich as a charlatan in class.